astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/perspectives/women.md

-In *Brotopia*, Emily Chang describes real Silicon Valley scenarios which sound like they're straight from [The Office](https://en.wikipedia.org/wiki/The_Office_(American_TV_series)) (e.g. hitting on people, making inappropriate jokes, et cetera).
+In *Brotopia*, Emily Chang describes real Silicon Valley scenarios which sound like they're straight from [The Office](https://en.wikipedia.org/wiki/The_Office_(American_TV_series)) (e.g. hitting on people, making inappropriate jokes, etc).
 After reading that, I texted a friend in CS, and said "no way this happens!" while describing the chapters.
 She said that it was normal.
 Every time I read something, I was more and more enlightened to every little thing women in CS must go through on a regular basis.
 I kept on texting my friend.
 She was continuously unsurprised.